jjbowman2/the-q/README.md

 - [ ] **FAQ Page:** We're putting together an FAQ section to answer common questions and help users get the most out of our application.

 - [ ] **Contact Page:** We're designing a "Contact" page to make it easier for users to get in touch with us for support or feedback.

-## Known Issues

-The application is currently experiencing a few bugs associated with race conditions.
-We're working hard to resolve these issues as soon as possible.

 ## Getting Started